Volkswagen Passat Review & Prices

 There are three engine choices in the Volkswagen Passat, made up of a single petrol and two plug-in hybrids.

-At launch you can only get the petrol.
-It’s a 1.5-litre unit making 150hp, and despite looking like not a lot of engine for quite a big, heavy car, there’s enough performance on hand for general driving situations.
-Economy is good for a big car too, at up to 51.8mpg in official tests.
+The petrol is a 1.5-litre unit making 150hp, and despite looking like not a lot of engine for quite a big, heavy car, there’s enough performance on hand for general driving situations, even if accelerating up to motorway speeds can be a laborious process.
+Economy is good for a big car too, at up to 51.8mpg in official tests, which is perfectly achievable with a light right foot.

-The pair of plug-in hybrids will be of particular interest to company car buyers, because they will incur the lowest benefit-in-kind rates.
-Both have an impressive all-electric range of around 60 miles, and can charge at up to 50kW at a public chargepoint, which is fast for a hybrid.
+The pair of plug-in hybrids will be of particular interest to company car buyers, because they incur the lowest benefit-in-kind rates.
+Both have an impressive all-electric range of around 80 miles, and can charge at up to 50kW at a public chargepoint, which is fast for a hybrid.

 If you want the best economy though, you’ll want the lower-powered option.
 It makes a combined 204hp, compared with 272hp for the upgraded version.
-Official figures haven’t been confirmed yet, but that long range means they’ll be mighty impressive – assuming you can keep the battery regularly topped up.
+Thanks to that massive electric range, official economy figures are ridiculous – over 750mpg for the 204hp engine – though if you can keep the batteries topped up and don't do many long journeys you should rarely need to call upon the petrol engine, making running costs extremely low.

-Vehicle Excise Duty is on the lower side for the petrol thanks to its CO2 emission rating of 124g/km, though the plug-in hybrids should be much cheaper here too.
+Vehicle Excise Duty is on the lower side for the petrol thanks to its CO2 emission rating of 124g/km, though the plug-in hybrids are much cheaper here too.

 Safety and security